Reflecting Upon Irreducible Mind

 Again, the authors do discuss the "how" to some satisfactory

-the book.
-But in science, when good introductory answers are given, more
+in the book.
+But in science, when good introductory answers are given,

-Again, the point is that we can't give low rating of a book based on such
+data.
+Again, the point is that we can't give low rating of a book based

 Granted, the "exactly" is an exaggeration.
 But, regarding

-the brain.
-On page 73 of Irreducible Mind we read: Myers himself did not
+by the brain.
+On page 73 of Irreducible Mind we read: Myers himself did

 the brain was indeed the filter.
 He might have thought that it was just